 - iii.
-Before a Complainant, a Respondent, or a witness answers a crossexamination or other question, the Chair will first determine whether the question is relevant and explain any decision to exclude a question as not relevant. - iv.
+Before a Complainant, a Respondent, or a witness answers a cross-examination or other question, the Chair will first determine whether the question is relevant and explain any decision to exclude a question as not relevant. - iv.
 Additionally, the Chair will not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding such privilege has waived the privilege. - v.
-As a general rule, the following information may not be used during the grievance process: Information protected by a legally recognized privilege unless the person holding such privilege has waived the privilege; evidence about a Complainant's prior sexual history unless an exception applies; any party's medical, psychological, and similar records unless the party has given voluntary, written consent; and, party or witness statements that have not been subjected to cross examination at a live hearing. - vi.
+As a general rule, the following information may not be used during the grievance process: Information protected by a legally recognized privilege unless the person holding such privilege has waived the privilege; evidence about a Complainant's prior sexual history unless an exception applies; any party's medical, psychological, and similar records unless the party has given voluntary, written consent. - vi.
 The Chair will explain to the party proposing the questions any decision to exclude a question as not relevant. - vii.
 If a party does not have an advisor present at the live hearing, the University will provide without fee or charge to that party, an advisor of the University's choice, who may be, but is not required to be, an attorney, to conduct cross-examination on behalf of that party. - viii.
-Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - ix.
-If a party or a witness does not submit to cross-examination at the live hearing, the Hearing Board will not rely on any statement of that party or witness in reaching a determination regarding responsibility. - x.
-The Hearing Board cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing, or decision not to answer questions or otherwise not participate in the live hearing.
+Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or - if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - ix.
+The Hearing Board cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing, or decision not to answer questions or otherwise not participate in the investigation or live hearing.

-- xi.
+- x.
 Other than to conduct cross-examination as described above, the parties' respective advisors may not speak on behalf of the parties during the hearing and may not directly participate in any aspect of the hearing.
 The Complainant or the Respondent, however, may consult with their respective advisors during the hearing.
-The Hearing Board Chair may limit the length and frequency of consultations so that they do not unreasonably delay the hearing or unreasonably interfere with the presentation of evidence. - xii.
-At the conclusion of the hearing, the Hearing Board must go into closed session to deliberate and make its decision based solely upon the evidence introduced and received at the hearing.
-The decision must be made by a majority vote. - xiii.
+The Hearing Board Chair may limit the length and frequency of consultations so that they do not unreasonably delay the hearing or unreasonably interfere with the presentation of evidence. - xi.
+At the conclusion of the hearing, the Hearing Board must go into closed session to deliberate and make its decision based solely upon the relevant evidence introduced and received at the hearing.
+The decision must be made by a majority vote. - xii.
 A Respondent is presumed to be not responsible.
 The determination of the merits of the case shall be made using the preponderance of the evidenced standard.

-e.
+g.
 Determination